Uses for lemon peels range from cleaning to lesser-known functions like whitening teeth, removing rust stains, brightening skin, and more!

 Lemon juice has so many household uses, but don’t toss those peels after squeezing your lemons!
 Use the whole lemon – juice, pulp, rind, and all.
 After squeezing lemons, hold onto those lemon rinds and check out our list of clever uses to be sure you’ve used the lemon to its fullest!

-Lemons are a versatile, natural option for cleaning, beauty, cooking and much more.
+Lemons are a versatile, natural option for cleaning, beauty, cooking, and much more.
 Not only do they smell and taste great, but they possess antibacterial properties making them perfect for killing germs.
-Their low pH makes them perfect for beauty and personal care, and when applied directly to skin, lemon juice can lighten age and sun spots.
+Their low pH makes them perfect for beauty and personal care, and when applied directly to the skin, lemon juice can lighten age and sunspots.
 Lemons have a high concentration of citric acid, which is great for general disinfecting and cleaning.
 The citric acid in lemons can help kill bacteria and mold, and also remove soap scum and mineral deposits.

 1. Clean sinks and bathtubs

 Sprinkle baking soda into a wet sink or bathtub, and use the cut side of a lemon to scrub these surfaces.
 This method will remove grime, act as a lemony “bleach,” and make sinks and bathtubs shine.

 Lemon not only acts as a degreaser, but the citric acid found in lemon also helps remove spots from dishes.
 Throw lemon rinds with the pulp into your dishwater to help remove grease and make glasses and silverware sparkle.

 3. Remove grease or underarm stains on clothing